mesosphere/csilvm/README.md

 It is not possible to bind mount a device as 'ro' and thereby prevent write access to it.

 As such, this plugin does not support the `SINGLE_NODE_READER_ONLY` access mode for a volume of access type `BLOCK_DEVICE`.

+## Tests

+The tests can be run using `make sudo-test`.
+As the target suggests, this target need the current user to be able to run sudo without a password.
+The tests create loopback devices, mount and unmount LVM2 logical volumes, etc, and therefore must be run as root.